 22.a.
 The then President of India Dr Shankar Dayal Sharma referred a question to the Supreme Court under Article 143-A of the Constitution of India.
 The question was “Whether a Hindu Temple or any Hindu religious structure existed prior to the construction of the Ram Janma Bhumi-Babri Masjid in the area on which the structure stood?”

 22.b.
-Some people, including one Sri Ismail Farooqui, challenged the acquisition of the land by the Central Government, mentioned in (23) above.
+Some people, including one Sri Ismail Farooqui, challenged the acquisition of the land by the Central Government, mentioned in (23) below.

 23.a.
 1994 – The Supreme Court heard all the above petitions and also the special presidential reference jointly for about 20 months.
 In its judgment on 24th October, 1994, it said: The Lucknow Bench of Allahabad High Court would decide the title of the disputed site and answer the special reference made by the President.